Line 1 Yonge–University: Names and terminal designation

 Southbound station platform signage on both branches indicates Union as a terminal station due to it being located at the southernmost point of the line's rough 'U' shape, where it turns northward when travelling along either branch.
-The train destination signs display the northwestern terminal station as "Vaughan" rather than its full name, Vaughan Metropolitan Centre, for brevity.
+The train destination signs display the northwestern terminal station as Vaughan rather than its full name, Vaughan Metropolitan Centre, for brevity.
 Until the 1990s, train destination signs read "VIA DOWNTOWN" after the terminal station name.

 Service

 Operation hours and frequency

 As with other TTC subway lines, Line 1 operates most of the day and is generally closed between 2:00 a.m. and 6:00 a.m. on weekdays and Saturdays, and between 2 a.m. to 8 a.m. on Sunday.
 Trains arrive at stations every 2 to 3 minutes during peak periods and every 4 to 5 minutes during off-peak periods.

 During the morning peak, from 6:00 am to 9:00 am Monday to Friday, half the trains are turned back at Glencairn station resulting in limited service north of that point.
 The turnback was moved from St. Clair West station to Glencairn station in 2016, and plans called for it to be moved farther to Pioneer Village station in December 2017 when the Line 1 extension opened.

 Overnight service on the Yonge segment of the line is provided by 320 Yonge Blue Night from Queens Quay to Steeles Avenue with headways of 3 to 15 minutes.
-The University segment does not have an overnight service.
+The University segment does not have an overnight service due to proximity to the 320 Yonge Blue Night between Union and St. George.